Novavax Inc. (NVAX) Shares Up Despite Recent Market Volatility

-Novavax Inc. (NASDAQ: NVAX)’s stock price has increased by 0.83 compared to its previous closing price of 6.04.
-Nevertheless, the company has seen a 1.84% surge in its stock price over the last five trading sessions.
+Novavax Inc. (NASDAQ: NVAX)’s stock price has increased by 6.78 compared to its previous closing price of 6.93.
+However, the company has seen a gain of 21.51% in its stock price over the last five trading days.

 Is It Worth Investing in Novavax Inc. (NASDAQ: NVAX) Right Now?